Ares-21/Secura/README.md

 # Secura

-A tool to fit all the needs for password security and management, using a simple GUI to make managing passwords easier.
+A tool to fit all the needs for password security and management, The tool consists of a password complexity checker, a complex password creator and a password manager, using a simple GUI to make managing passwords easier.

 <p align="center">
   <img src="https://camo.githubusercontent.com/c91c68349c3b4f6c3d00e6046bfd6785787b757618934d11ff2c585275d9a1fd/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f4d61696e7461696e65642533462d5965732d393663343066" alt="Maintained">